 During the six months ended October 31, 2019, we granted equity awards equivalent to 1.4 million shares under our stock-based compensation plans, consisting primarily of nonvested units.
-Stock-based compensation expense of our continuing operations totaled \$9.4 million and \$16.1 million for the three and six months ended October 31, 2019, respectively and \$7.5 million and \$11.8 million for the three and six months ended October 31, 2018, respectively.
-As of October 31, 2019, unrecognized compensation cost for stock options totaled \$0.4 million, and for nonvested shares and units totaled \$47.1 million.
+Stock-based compensation expense of our continuing operations totaled \$9.4 million and \$16.1 million for the three and six months ended October 31, 2019, respectively and \$7.5 million and \$11.8 million for the three and six months ended October 31, 2019, unrecognized compensation cost for stock options totaled \$0.4 million, and for nonvested shares and units totaled \$47.1 million.